clonematthew/stardustCodes/README.md

-Codes used to generate the plots and analysis for my paper.
+This repo contains the analysis codes used to create the figures and images for Cusack et al. (2025).
+The simulation and image file data is stored separately.